-The MR52 and MR53 both may be operated in "Run Dark" mode for additional security and to reduce the visibility of the access point.
+The MR36 access point may be operated in "Run Dark" mode for additional security and to reduce the visibility of the access point.
 In this mode, the LED will not be illuminated.
+This mode may be enabled through Meraki Dashboard.